omcal/dynamodb-Lambda/README.md

 8. [Mistakes and Improvements](#mistakesandimprovements)

 ## Introduction <a name="introduction"></a>

+There is small http application's deployment and architecture.
+Also I added the lamba function's IAM setting.

 ![Basic Architecture](./image/arch-1.png)
 I try to draw basic Architecture.

 ![iam-policy](./image/iam-policy.png)
+I give   full access over the DynamoDB.
+So we can read/write to DynamoDB.

 ![Github Actions](./image/arch-2.png)

+There are two action file.
+For saving resource the deployment one is only triggered after the merge.

+For every request the test and build one runs.

 ## Create DynamoDB <a name="createdynamodb"></a>
 I used the AWS UI to create DynamoDB.
 For the key, I chose `id` which is of string type.